Minor Setbacks, Frustrations, Oh No!

 It’s been a little frustrating that it isn’t just coming to me.
 But that happens.
 This is a learning process, an experiment really.
 It tells me that I need a more solid foundation if I want to plow through the writing.
 But if anything, this sets me back one month, not seven.
 So, I’m still winning!

-Back next week for more news!
+Back next week for more news (and hopefully not about more writing frustrations!)!